 An overview of the skills and knowledge necessary for the instruction of cosmetology students.
-Pre/Corequisites: ENRD 100 or equivalent Lecture Hours: 2, Lab Hours: 6
+Note: A high school diploma or GED and a valid Texas Cosmetology Operator license are required for admission to this class.
+Pre/Corequisite: ENRD 100 or equivalent Insurance Fee Lecture Hrs. = 2, Lab Hrs. = 6,